0xPb1/test1/_notes/Bugcrowd/Bugcrowd eLFI Challenge.md

 The challenge might seem simple after reading this walkthrough, but believe me, it took a lot of brainpower and time to execute.

+I'd like to extend my gratitude to my friend, Paweł Wąsik, for his constant support.

 **References:**

 - [Using PHP Wrappers within LFI to Obtain PHP Script Source Code](https://infinitelogins.com/2020/04/25/lfi-php-wrappers-to-obtain-source-code/)